junxit/us-congress-bills-112/metadata.md

 - 2012-09-11 — Mrs. Bono Mack moved to suspend the rules and pass the bill.
 - 2012-09-11 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H5829)
 - 2012-09-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H5829)
+- 2012-09-12 — Received in the Senate.
+Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 507.